 When considering study design, several factors must be taken into account:

-• The strengths and weaknesses of each approach should be weighed up when finalising a design.
+• The strengths and weaknesses of each approach should be weighed up when finalising a design and the implication on the interpretation of the findings noted.

 Study designs include: